dev-xo/barebones-stack/README.md

 # Initializes template in your workspace:
 npx create-remix@latest --template dev-xo/barebones-stack

-# Seeds database: (If you just generated this project, this step has been done for you.)
+# Seeds database: "If you generated this project, this step has been done for you."
 npm run setup

 # Starts dev server: